Business Case in Project Management: A Complete Guide

 The business case is one of the key documents that help organize resources in business terms and facilitate making discussions between the sponsor and managers of the performing organization concerning the business justification of the project.

-The project management team will use the business case as a vision-giving document depicting the primary goal of the project and outlining the motives to undertake the project.
-The importance of the document consists in gaining the next benefits:
+The project management team will use the business case as a vision-giving document depicting the primary goal of the project and outlining the motives to undertake this initiative.
+The importance of the business case document consists in answering these questions:

-Because business case templates are critical to the right understanding of the project justification, the document should be available to all stakeholders.
-Usually copies of the document are distributed among the project stakeholders.
+Because business case templates are critical to the right understanding of the project analysis and justification, the document should be available to all stakeholders.
+Usually copies of the document are distributed among the stakeholders.